Alicia Machado: Career

 On May 23, 2021, she premiered her celebrity interview show Whats Up Alicia, produced by Machado.
 It will initially be broadcast in Venezuela, through Venevisión, to later be launched in other countries in Latin America such as Mexico, and the United States.

 In 2021, Machado appeared as a contestant in the first season of the reality television series La casa de los famosos.
 She went on to win the competition with 40,586,129 votes.
+Subsequently, she appeared in the second and fifth seasons as a panelist on Sunday episodes, providing commentary on the events that took place throughout the week.

+In 2025, Machado joined Telemundo's beauty pageant Miss Universe Latina, el reality as a captain of Team Emerald, guiding the contestants based on her own experience.

 Involvement in politics

 In 1998, Machado publicly supported the presidential campaign of Henrique Salas Römer.
 In 2010 she criticized populist Venezuelan president Hugo Chávez in an interview with Playboy.

 In July 2015, after Donald Trump launched his presidential campaign, Machado announced that she would publish a book detailing what she called his "abuses of power" and "racism".
 She said that, during her year as Miss Universe, Trump called her "Miss Piggy" because she gained weight and "Miss Housekeeping" because of her Hispanic background.
 Trump's spokeswoman denied that Trump had made those insults.
 Machado has repeatedly called Trump a "nazi rat", compared him to Hugo Chavez and Adolf Hitler, and said that he was capable of starting a new Holocaust.

 On September 26, 2016, Hillary Clinton brought up Machado's statements against Trump during the first presidential debate.
 The following day, Trump responded on Fox and Friends, describing Machado as "impossible" and saying that "she gained a massive amount of weight and it was a real problem.
 We had a real problem.
 Not only that, her attitude, and we had a real problem with her."
 Later that week, Trump made a series of tweets in which he called her "disgusting," condemned Clinton's judgement for not "checking her past", falsely claimed she had appeared in a "sex tape", and baselessly accused Clinton of using her influence to help Machado become an American citizen.

 The tweets were condemned in editorials in the Los Angeles Times and The Globe and Mail.
 John Cassidy of The New Yorker wrote that Trump's "original comments about Machado reeked of sexism and racism" while his subsequent series of tweets "highlighted, anew, his impulsiveness and lack of discipline."
 The following day, Clinton telephoned Machado to thank her for her support.

 Beginning in June 2016, Machado publicly campaigned in support of Hillary Clinton.
 The Clinton campaign coordinated many of her media appearances, featured her in two online advertisements, and used her to introduce Clinton at a campaign rally.